Jorch72/CS-Craft.Local/README.md

 # Craft.Local

 Craft.Net-powered local server for playing singleplayer games on Craft.Net.
+Craft.Local supports Minecraft 12w36a.

 ## Usage

-    Craft.Local.exe port path-to-level.dat
+    Craft.Local.exe path-to-level.dat [port]

 Starts up a local server on 127.0.0.1:port with the specified world.
+If you don't specify a port, the first available port will be used and output to stdout as a string (i.e. "12345").
+You can also use a relative path and Craft.Local will use ~/.minecraft/[relative path].

 ## Plugin channels